 Critical Approaches to Literature

-"How to Interpret Literature: An Introduction to Contemporary Critical Theory."
-This course is required for English literature majors and is best not delayed for too long.
-Seniors usually regret not taking it sooner.
+“How to Interpret Literature: An Introduction to Contemporary Critical Theory.”
+This course is required for English literature majors and is best not delayed for long.
+Seniors in the course regret not taking it sooner.
 Literature students write, think, and speak literary criticism, and this course sets out to make that process more interesting and—eventually—more fun.
-In the last half century, critics have repeatedly reinvented literary and cultural criticism in ways that can deeply influence how we interpret what we read and how we understand our daily lives.
-We will study such critical movements as new criticism, structuralism and narratology, deconstruction and poststructuralism, psychoanalysis, feminism, queer studies, Marxism, new historicism, cultural studies, critical race theory, postcolonial studies, and reader response.
-This course prepares students for future literature classes, and more to the point, it helps us understand and question the entire project of critical thinking and reading.
-Attendance will be crucial, for we learn these concepts both by reading and by working with the concepts together.
-Class time will focus on discussion and more discussion, not on lecture.
-Each student will write multiple short papers and make multiple class presentations.
-If you like to stay silent in class and do not want to make class presentations, don’t take this section.
-Readings will include How to Interpret Literature: Critical Theory for Literary and Cultural Studies (2nd edition, 2011) and Critical Theory: A Reader for Literary and Cultural Studies (2012).
+In the last half century, critics have repeatedly reinvented literary and cultural criticism in ways that change how we interpret what we read and how we understand our daily lives.
+We will study such critical movements as new criticism, structuralism and narratology, deconstruction and poststructuralism, psychoanalysis, feminism, queer studies, Marxism, new historicism, cultural studies, race studies, postcolonial studies, disability studies, and ecocriticism.
+Expect some difficult reading, but we will work through it together.
+This course prepares students for future literature classes, and it helps us understand and question the world around us and the entire project of critical thinking and reading.
+Attendance will be crucial, because we learn these concepts both by reading and by working with the concepts together.
+If you like to stay silent in class, or if you do not attend class regularly, then do not take this section.
+Class time will focus on discussion, not on lecture, so you need to be there in the room and in the discussion.

 American Indian Literature